 According to a study published in Dermatology Online Journal, researchers indicate that probiotic foods and supplements are promising and safe home remedies for acne.
 The study indicates that larger trials are still needed, but evidence thus far is promising for using probiotics to improve gut health and fight acne.

 10. Take Guggul

 Glycemic load is a measure of glycemic index times carbohydrates minus fiber.
-Most of the time, refined and processed food will have a high glycemic index AND high glycemic load, while certain vegetables will have a higher glycemic index, but very low glycemic load on the body.
+Most of the time, refined and processed food have a high glycemic index and high glycemic load, while certain vegetables have a higher glycemic index but very low glycemic load on the body.

 As part of the protocol to treat acne from the inside out, it’s important eat foods that don’t cause blood sugar spikes or increased inflammation.
 Here are tips for following a acne-free diet:

 - Focus on eating lots of leafy green vegetables, berries and clean protein.